Here are DIY instructions for wreath making! I’ll show you how to make a twig Christmas wreath that is actually perfect for all seasons!

 Step 4: Pick them off the wax paper

 I let mine dry overnight.
 I picked them off the wax paper.
-They shouldn’t stick hardly at all.
+You should be able to pull them right off.

 Step 5: This is where the how to make a Christmas twig wreath magic starts to happen!